microsoft/pai/contrib/python-sdk/README.md

   - [4.4.
 Implementation](#44-implementation)
 - [5.
 Notebook tutorials](#5-notebook-tutorials)

+# Overview

+`OpenPAI` provides multiple ways to handle jobs and do other operations, such as web portal, extension of Visual Studio Code.
+The SDK and CLI tools make it easy in specific scenarios.

+## Who should consider the SDK and CLI tools

+- Users who prefer command line interface (e.g. former users of the platform `LSF`)

+- Users who want to interact with `OpenPAI` in their codes

+- Users who want to write code locally and then submit to `OpenPAI`

+- Users who want to reuse their codes inside or outside `OpenPAI`

 # 1. Installation and Cluster management

 ## 1.1.
 Installation

 We provide installing method leveraging `pip install`

 ```bash
 pip install -U pip
 pip install -U -e "git+https://github.com/Microsoft/pai@yuqyang/sdk#egg=openpaisdk&subdirectory=contrib/python-sdk"